Computer and Information Systems Division

 Congratulations to Gang Liu and his advisor Hui Yang, University of South Florida, winner of the 2014 CIS Best Student Paper Competition, for his paper "Self-organized Recurrence Networks."
 This year, we received several excellent papers, and three judges performed a double-blind review and selected the best paper.

-Gang Liu will receive a certificate at the 2014 IIE Annual Conference and Expo, and will be recognized at the CIS Town Hall meeting (3:30pm, Sunday, June 1, in room 513f).
+Gang Liu received a certificate at the IIE Annual Conference and Expo 2014, and was recognized at the CIS Town Hall meeting.
 The board members look forward to receiving many competitive papers from students in future years.

 Announcement: 2014 ISERC CIS Track Best Paper Award